Academy Award Best Pictures

 • Helen Mirren, Best Actress as Queen Elizabeth II in The Queen (2006)

-Only three times have married couples (husband-wife) had acting Oscars:
+Only three times have married couples (husband-wife) won acting Oscars:

-• Paul Newman, Best Actor for The Color of Money (1986), and Joanne Woodward, Best Actress for The Three Faces of Eve (1957) - Newman also directed Woodward to her second Best Actress nomination for his Best Picture-nominated film Rachel, Rachel (1968)
+• Paul Newman, Best Actor for The Color of Money (1986), and Joanne Woodward, Best Actress for The Three Faces of Eve (1957).
+[Note: They were married in 1958, prior to Woodward receiving 1957's Best Actress Award.]
+Newman also directed Woodward to her second Best Actress nomination for his Best Picture-nominated film Rachel, Rachel (1968).

-Five married couples have earned acting nominations in the same year (three times, a husband-and-wife team have been nominated for the same picture):
+Six married couples have earned acting nominations in the same year (often, the husband-and-wife team were nominated for the same picture), and a few times, one of the two won the Oscar:

 • Alfred Lunt and Lynn Fontanne, Best Actor and Best Actress nominations for The Guardsman (1932) - both lost